 Input and output can be by line or character.
 Initially, a string name which is assigned to a file is of type line.
-It can be changed to type character by calling the function CHAR which requires one argument, the string name.
+It can be changed to typed character by calling the function CHAR which requires one argument, the string name.
 Similarly, it can be changed back to type line by calling the function LINE.
 New assignments to the string name will not change the mode.

 Character input is just one character.
 Line input from a file reads everything up to a carriage return, linefeed which is discarded.
 Line input from the teletype is in the same format as source statements.
-The resulting string has every \leftarrow^{c} deleted and has all & codes translated.
-End of file (D^C as first character of teletype line) causes failure of the statement.
+The resulting string has every \leftarrow^{C} deleted and has all & codes translated.
+End of file $\left(\text{D}^{\text{C}}\right)$ as first character of teletype line) causes failure of the statement.

-Changed: Now use "INFILE" for imput files and "OUTFILE" for output files.
 Character output is literal output of the contents of the string.
-Line output supplies needed carriage returns and linefeeds and recognizes the line length of the output file.
+Line output supplies needed carriage returns and line-feeds and recognizes the line length of the output file.

 The line length of an output file is initially set to 72 when the file is opened.
 It can be changed by calling the function, LENGTH, which requires two arguments.
 The first argument contains the file number, the second contains the new line length of the file.
-(If the second argument is \mathscr{I} or null, the new line length will be $(2^{23}-1)^{2^{23}}$
+(If the second argument is \emptyset or null, the new line length will be 2^{23} -1).